mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 ### Required

 - 3+ years of web front-end development at product-driven companies
-- Great understanding and taste for product design
+- Great understanding and taste in product design
 - Experience with design systems
 - You're highly empathetic
 - Fluent written and spoken English skills